-- A. Chapters that fulfill a minimum of one of the requirements outlined in Article II, Appendix F will be eligible to receive the following incentives. - 1.
-A letter written to the chapters National Headquarters about your excellence in community service.
+- 1) Chapters that fulfill a minimum of one of the requirements outlined in Article II, Appendix F will be eligible to receive the following incentives. - 2) A letter written to the chapters National Headquarters about your excellence in community service.

-ARTICLE IV.
-Chapters who do not meet requirements
+ARTICLE IV: Chapters that do not Meet Requirements